Parliament Primer: Little red dot deals with global labour flow

 At present, MCYS and MOM fund shelters and dormitories that offer accommodation, medical care and counselling services.
 I would like to ask the Ministry what other concrete plans they have in mind to improve these victim care and support programmes.

-Taiwan, for example, has set up 19 shelters to look after victims under the administration of various government agencies, and the government has worked with NGOs to manage the shelters and provide victim support services.
+Taiwan, Province of China, for example, has set up 19 shelters to look after victims under the administration of various government agencies, and the government has worked with NGOs to manage the shelters and provide victim support services.
 Perhaps our Government could look into partnering local NGOs or enhancing support for existing schemes as a means of managing the needs of the victims.

 But, in a way, helping victims is already too late an intervention.
 We need to ensure that traffickers are extremely deterred from trying to place women and children in Singapore, which brings me to the issue of legislation.